-You are already aware that a new baby will bring many changes in your life.
+You are already aware that a new baby will bring many changes to your life.
 It is a given and you have accepted that graciously.

-In a report from the Daily Mail, experts actually say that there is a phenomenon coined “baby quake” in which a relationship/marriage is shaken up due to the monumental changes—that could potentially drive mum and dad apart due to no sex after baby.
+In a report from the Daily Mail, experts actually say that there is a phenomenon coined “baby quake” in which a relationship or marriage is shaken up due to the monumental changes—that could potentially drive mum and dad apart due to no sex after baby.

 Is there really no sex after baby?

-Over a quarter of new dads were concerned that their partners do not want to have sex after baby.
-These couples also desire for alone time instead of constant baby worries.
+Over a quarter of new dads were concerned that their partners do not want to have sex after the baby.
+These couples also desire alone time instead of constant baby worries.

-The director of the charity offered: “Becoming a parent can put a relationship under extreme pressure as each partner tries to adjust to their new role.
+“Becoming a parent can put a relationship under extreme pressure as each partner tries to adjust to their new role.
 For some, it can be almost like a mini-earthquake.
-Often one becomes a stay-at-home parent and this can be very isolating.”
+Often one becomes a stay-at-home parent and this can be very isolating,” said the director of the charity.

-She added: “Time alone is vital because it’s very easy to slip into seeing each other as parents rather than as romantic partners, leading to issues around sex and intimacy.”
+“Time alone is vital because it’s very easy to slip into seeing each other as parents rather than as romantic partners, leading to issues around sex and intimacy,” she added.

 Sweating the simple stuff

-Simple stuff like dividing up chores and laundry may not seem so simple after all.
+Simple stuff like dividing up chores and laundry while taking care of a newborn may not seem so simple after all.
 It is these nitty-gritty-petty things that could drive couples insane.
-Then there are larger issues like a sense of identity, parenting styles and isolation blues that can also affect a relationship.
+Marital squabbles over simple things like who should wash the dishes after dinner is not ideal bedroom talk for most couples.

 Depression, blues and body image

 Need we say more?
 Some mothers don’t feel as confident about their bodies after going through the tremendous changes after pregnancy and childbirth.
-So feeling sexy and getting in the mood is the last thing on a woman’s mind.
+So feeling sexy and getting in the mood may be the last thing on a woman’s mind.
 The male partner should be sensitive about this.

 Hormones, fatigue and breastfeeding

-New parents are really burnt out and spent with sleepless nights and after childbirth a woman’s hormones have gone whack, so secretions down there may be lacking.
+New parents are really burnt out and spent sleepless nights looking after their newborns.
+And after childbirth, a woman’s hormones have gone whack, so secretions down there may be lacking.
 Nursing could either satisfy or decrease the need for sex.